lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-spring-value-entity/README.md

 This archetype can be used to generate a project suitable for the development of a Service using a Value Entity with [Kalix](https://docs.kalix.io).

-**The Maven project created from the archetype will contain a Spring Value entity.**
+**The Maven project created from the archetype will contain a Value Entity encoded using the Kalix Spring SDK.**

 For the latest release see [GitHub releases](https://github.com/lightbend/kalix-jvm-sdk/releases).